 Early Origins of the Alkinton family

 The surname Alkinton was first found in Lincolnshire at either North Elkington or South Elkington, parishes in the union of Louth, Wold division of the hundred of Louth-Eske.
 Both parishes were originally one and were recorded in the Domesday Book of 1086 as Alchinton.
 Hence the name is conjecturally descended from William de Percy who held his lands from Ivo Tailbois, a tenant in chief.
 At that time the village of Elkington (Alchinton) consisted of one church, one chapel, a mill and a mill site.
 Elkington is also a deserted medieval village and civil parish in the Daventry district of the county of Northamptonshire.
 Listed in 1377 as having 30 households, by 1412 there was none.

 Important Dates for the Alkinton family

 This web page shows only a small excerpt of our Alkinton research.
-Another 157 words (11 lines of text) covering the years 160 and 1600 are included under the topic Early Alkinton History in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) covering the years 160 and 1600 are included under the topic Early Alkinton History in all our PDF Extended History products and printed products wherever possible.

 Alkinton Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Alkinton include Elkinton, Alkington, Elchington and others.

 Early Notables of the Alkinton family (pre 1700)

 More information is included under the topic Early Alkinton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alkinton family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Alkintons to arrive on North American shores: William Elkinton, who settled in Virginia in 1637; Thomas Elkington, a bonded passenger who arrived in America in 1736; George Elkington, who was on record in New Jersey in 1738.